Parimal-s/JewelTech/README.md

 ### content

 all products images and description are from this website: https://www.jewelrypoint.com/?gclid=EAIaIQobChMIwtnNtaSB5gIVzLTtCh14bwCUEAAYASAAEgI7BvD_BwE
+Some of the components was taken by https://github.com/atena123/Jewellery-shop
 ### aknowlegment

 1. my mentor: Ignatius Ukwuoma - my help throughout the project